dbzl-project11/dbzl-project11.github.io/teams/rugrats.md

 ![](../images/rugrat.jpg)

 ### Theme Description
-- Any character under the age of 12 and who has a child-like body or stature.
+- Any character that has a child like body and is either 1) Under age of 12 or 2) has a child moniker (E.g., Kid, Jr)

 ### Team Specific Restrictions
 - If they are able to fuse, Kid Trunks and Goten must have the same build with the exception of 1 blue potara.